First-time candidates challenge Hoyer

 Wilkes was raised by a single mother after her father was murdered before she was born, she said.

-Her aunt, who “played a huge part in raising me as well,” was presumed dead in the 9/11 attack on the Pentagon.
+Her aunt, who “played a huge part in raising me as well,” was presumed dead in the 9/11 attack on the Pentagon when terrorists flew a jetliner into the building.

 In processing her aunt’s death, “That’s when I had my first run in with the criminal justice system,” she said.
 Wilkes said she was sent to juvenile detention for skipping school and running away from home, but “I wasn’t getting rehabilitated.
 It was strictly punishment.”